Better-HPC/keystone-api/docs/developer/common.md

 ## OpenAPI Generation

 The `spectacular` command will dynamically generate an OpenAPI schema in YAML format.
-Rendering the specification into HTML is left to the developer and the documentation tool of their choice.
+Rendering the specification into HTML is left to the developer using the documentation tool of their choice.

 ```bash
 keystone-api spectacular --file api.yml